AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ### Keeping Track of your CGP Tally

-You begin the game by taking the base rank of your **<span style="font-variant:small-caps;">Cool</span>** Characteristic, adding +1 to it, and then writing that total on your CGP meter where it says “Points until Next Stage.”
+You begin the game by taking the base rank of your ***Cool*** Characteristic, adding +1 to it, and then writing that total on your CGP meter where it says “Points until Next Stage.”
 Look at the five stages, and circle the first one (“The Calm”) to denote that you have not yet begun your descent into madness.

 Every time you gain a point of CGP during game play, start a tally next to the “points until…” number you wrote down.
 The moment your tally *exceeds* that total, erase the current tally, mark a single slash in a new tally (and record any additional CGP you might have taken in excess of that as well), and circle the next consecutive stage of madness.
 This does not need to be celebrated or otherwise enacted through any in-game event or roleplaying; the increased new scope of the Mad Half’s powers over you will take care of that nicely.